linfan/kubernetes-chinese-docs/014-scratch.md

 ### Learning

-  1. 你应该已经熟悉Kubernetes了。我们建议 We suggest you set
+  1. 你应该已经熟悉Kubernetes了。我们建议根据 We suggest you set
     up a temporary cluster by following one of the other Getting Started Guides.
     This will help you become familiar with the CLI ([kubectl](../user-guide/kubectl/kubectl.md)) and concepts ([pods](../user-guide/pods.md), [services](../user-guide/services.md), etc.) first.
   1. You should have `kubectl` installed on your desktop.
 This will happen as a side